Fjågesund Church

 Fjågesund Church (Fjågesund kyrkje) is a parish church of the Church of Norway in Kviteseid Municipality in Telemark county, Norway.
-It is located in the village of Fjågasund.
+It is located in the village of Fjågesund.
 It is one of the churches in the Kviteseid parish which is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.
 The brown, wooden church was built in a long church design in 1916 using plans drawn up by the architect Haldor Larsen Børve.
 The church seats about 108 people.